mukami-school-work/E-commerce-product-page/README.md

 The products will be fetched from the API and rendered onto our page.
 The products will have a title and the price of the product.

 [View my live page](https://mukami-school-work.github.io/E-commerce-product-page/ "Visit my page")

 ## Installation

 To run this application:

 - Clone the repository from [mukami-school-work/E-commerce-product-page](https://github.com/mukami-school-work/E-commerce-product-page).
-If you see a 404, in the page when trying to clone, kindly ask me to add you to the repository as a contributor.
+If incase you see a 404, in the page when trying to clone, kindly ask me to add you to the repository as a contributor.
 - Ensure that you have the api as below:

 ```bash